lazzard/ftp-bridge/README.md

     }
 ```

-## Implementing an FTP function that's depends on an FTP Directory listing command
+## Implementing an FTP function that's depends on an FTP directory listing command

 ```php
 <?php